Nike-Inc/cerberus-serverless-components/cerberus-cross-region-backup-lambda/README.md

         - ElasticIpAddresses, these are the static IPs that your lambdas will be run from, these need to get added to the Manual Whitelist in the WAF for the Cerberus environment as this lambda violates the rate limit.
 1. Deploy using `./gradlew clean cerberus-cross-region-backup-lambda:shadowJar cerberus-cross-region-backup-lambda:deploySam -Penv=[ENVIRONMENT]` making sure to create a new profile/[ENVIRONMENT].properties profile with the props from the profile/default.properties (the default security group for the above VPC is the only SG you should need)
 1. Ensure to generate new CMS config adding the IAM Role ARN for the IAM Role generated from the stack created by the above command adding it to the cms.admin.roles -P prop ex: `-Pcms.admin.roles=arn:aws:iam::111111111:role/test-cerberus-cross-regio-CerberusCrossRegionBacku-1W93J2KE1BUKJ`
+1. Grab the root token using the CLI `cerberus -e foo -r us-west-2 view-config --config-path config/secrets.json`
-1. Inside the target CMS, using the S3 downloader python script, add the root token to and sdb to be available on the following path: `/v1/secret/app/cerberus-cross-region-backup-lambda/config` with the root token at the following key: root_token
+1. Inside the target envrinments Cerberus Management Dashboard create an sdb called `cerberus cross region backup lambda` and a new vault path call `config` add the root token at the following key: `root_token`

 Notes: if you use us-east as your primary region then you probably dont want your backup in us-east and will need to modify the cloud formation to create your lambda vpc in a different region.
 You will probably want at least 2 AZ's for your lambda VPC